Listing a company on the Icelandic stock exchange in 2023

 - The company must have a clear business strategy and be able to demonstrate continuous business operations.

 - The company must have documented earnings capacity and be able to document that its business has generated profits in the most recent fiscal year.

 - The company must be able to provide the market with timely, reliable, accurate and up-to-date information.

 - The company must prepare half-year and annual reports.
 The annual financial report must be published within four months of the end of the financial year.

-- Healy Consultants Group PLC can assist our Client to meet all Iceland stock exchange listing criteria.
+- Healy Consultants Group can assist our Client to meet all Iceland stock exchange listing criteria.

 The average timeframe for Iceland stock exchange listing is six months.

 Our Iceland listing fees